What was Science Fiction called in the early part of the 20th Century?

 Science and Fiction

-In 1900, in an article titled Fashions in a Century’s Fiction, a discussion of the changes in fiction included this ‘For the past thirty years, novelists have increasingly drawn on medical and scientific lore, to mingle with established fact much of their own prophecy and imagining.
+In 1900, in an article in Australia titled Fashions in a Century’s Fiction, a discussion of the changes in fiction included this ‘For the past thirty years, novelists have increasingly drawn on medical and scientific lore, to mingle with established fact much of their own prophecy and imagining.
 Oliver Wendell Holmes in Elsie Venner, Besant in The Ivory Gate, Du Maurier in Peter Ibbetson and Trilby, Conan Doyle in his Doctor and Detective Stories, have all on foundation of scientific fact built a superstructure of their own surmise.
 The bonds uniting Science and Fiction are strong, and every day they are knitted more closely together.
 With increased facilities for travel, the wilds of Spain, the mysteries of Italy, and the supply of rich relatives dying in Australia, have failed the novelist.
 He has had to seek a new region of wonders, and he has discovered one which cannot be exhausted, for it stretches away and away beyond the bounds of mortal vision.’
 This seems to declare the expectation of the development of a new genre.

-Science and Fiction‘ was also used, in 1903 as in, ‘But the chief favourite seems to be Mr. Wells himself, with his peeps into the future-his daring mixture of science and fiction.’
+Science and Fiction‘ was also used in 1903 as in, ‘But the chief favourite seems to be Mr. Wells himself, with his peeps into the future-his daring mixture of science and fiction.’

-The uses of ‘science in fiction’ and ‘science and fiction’ at the turn of the century suggests it wasn’t a great stretch to drop the preposition and coordinating conjunction and end up with ‘science fiction’, which we eventually did.
+The uses of ‘science in fiction’ and ‘science and fiction’ either side of the turn of the century suggests it wasn’t a great stretch to drop the preposition and coordinating conjunction and end up with ‘science fiction’, which we eventually did.
 The problem with these earlier terms is that they were also used to describe works that had science in them but without the imagination component.
 Ironically, this is a reverse of what we’re doing now with science fiction, containing the imagination component but not the science.